 Emsoftware’s Docs Flow system is a plugin for Indesign that allows the designer to import Google Doc or Google Sheet items from their Google Drive folder, including items shared with content editors, directly into Indesign.
 When content editors alter linked items in Google Drive, the designer gets an instant notification alert and chooses when they want to update the linked Google Doc/ Sheet items in Indesign.

 All the Doc Flow linked items are visible in the Links panel in Indesign and the update icon also appears there if linked items are updated.
 To update a content section just requires one click.
 Any required layout updates are then trivial to amend.

 A flexible and joined up process

 This has simplified Agidea’s process for print document creation, making it a much more flexible and joined up process.
-Gone are the days of the designer waiting patiently for the copy to be finalised, and correspondingly the copy writer having to meet a fixed deadline set by the designer.
-This software allows both parties to work seamlessly as a joined up team, in real time, for painless updates, greater efficient and a simpler working process for high quality print layout creation.
+Gone are the days of the designer waiting patiently for the copy to be finalised, and correspondingly the copywriter having to meet a fixed deadline set by the designer.
+This software allows both parties to work seamlessly as a joined up team, in real time, for painless updates, greater efficiency and a simpler working process for high quality print layout creation.